(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Look for recurrence after treatment

 A chest X-ray uses high-energy electromagnetic radiation to provide images of the lungs and surrounding tissues.
-Chest X-rays may reveal abnormalities such as shaded areas, which may be evaluated further to determine whether they’re tumors.

-Screening with low-dose CT
+Lung cancer screening with low-dose CT

-Magnetic resonance imaging (MRI)
+Magnetic resonance imaging (MRI) for detecting lung cancer

 Using radio waves and strong magnets, MRI is used to look for lung cancer spread to the brain or spinal cord.
 It may also be used to evaluate for invasion into surrounding structures.

-Positron emission tomography (PET) scan
+Positron emission tomography (PET) scan for lung cancer

-PET/CT scan
+PET/CT scan for diagnosing lung cancer

 A PET/CT scan is a nuclear imaging technique that combines CT scan technology with positron emission tomography into one machine.
 A PET/CT scan shows both the structure and increased metabolic activity of cells and tissues in the body during a single imaging session.
 In the case of lung cancer, this scan provides a more comprehensive view of the body to determine the presence of abnormal activity, even before a tumor may have developed.

-Tests lung cancer diagnosis and type
+Tests by lung cancer diagnosis and type

 Lung cells can come from: